sdargoeuves/automate_cisco_sdwan_lab/README.md

   **OSPF area 0.0.0.0** — LAN-side neighbors must also be configured for area 0.0.0.0.

 Edge targets must match the keys under `devices.edges`.
+Using `edges all` selects every edge in the variables file. `edges failed --cert` selects configured edges that currently have fewer than two vManage control connections, which is the repair path for edges that did not complete certificate onboarding.

-Using `edges all` selects every edge in the variables file.
-When `--cert` is used for multiple edges, the command also waits for BFD convergence in vManage after the worker phase.
-Edges still at BFD=0 are retried with a fresh certificate/license flow up to the configured `edge_bfd_convergence_max_attempts` limit.
+When `--cert` is used for multiple edges, the command first waits for every targeted edge to join the control fabric (`control_connections_up >= 2`).
+Only edges that fail that control-plane gate are retried with a fresh certificate/license flow.
+BFD is checked only after all targeted edges have joined the fabric; if BFD still fails, the tool treats that as a data-plane/TLOC issue rather than continuing to regenerate certificates.

 ### Show Devices Status